 Stream it on Netflix

 As Nayuka Gorrie writes, for Aboriginal people, dystopian TV can feel a lot like real life and this theme comes to life in the ABC/Sundance mini-series Cleverman.

 Combining Kamilaroi and Bundjalung mythology with a superhero story, the series focuses on a group of people, all played by Aboriginal actors, known as "Hairies".
 Despite trying to assimilate into the society that fears them, the Hairies are pushed into a Gaza-strip style ghetto known as The Zone, where they’re routinely harassed by the Containment Force and corporate fascists.

-The violence against the Hairies is difficult to watch, particularly when you consider that little has changed for Aboriginal people since 1788, and that the apocalypse narrative and continual erosion of rights is a continuing reality for First Nations people.
+The violence against the Hairies is difficult to watch, particularly when you consider that little has changed for Aboriginal people since 1788, and that the apocalypse narrative and continual erosion of rights is an ongoing reality for First Nations people.